Skip to content

 - resource:payments-db

-Annotations are the glue between catalog entities and Backstage plugins.
-They tell plugins where to find data about a component.
-This is a critical exam topic.
+Annotations are the conceptual glue between catalog entities and the broader ecosystem of Backstage plugins.
+They instruct plugins exactly where to look to retrieve external telemetry, documentation, or operational metrics.

 AnnotationWhat It Does